scaleoutsystems/fedn/README.md

 ### 1. Deploy supporting services
 First deploy Minio and Mongo services.
 Edit the config files 'config/minio.env', 'config/mongodb.env' and 'config/mongoexpress.env' according to your setup.
 Make sure to change the default passwords.
 The deploy as in the above example.
 Confirm that you can access MongoDB via the MongoExpress dashboard before proceeding with the reducer.

-> Skip this step if you already have access to production Minio and MongoDB
+> Skip this step if you already have API access to Minio and MongoDB services.

 ### 2. Deploy the reducer
 Follow the steps for pseudo-distributed deployment, but now edit the settings-reducer.yaml file to provide the appropriate connection settings for MongoDB and Minio.
 Also, copy 'config/extra-hosts-reducer.yaml.template' to 'config/extra-hosts-reducer.yaml' and edit it to provide mappings from the 'host' parameter in the combiner configuration.
 The you can start the reducer: